splunk/addonfactory-ucc-generator/docs/contributing.md

 1. Install Dependencies for Your TA
 2. Build the TA Using Your Local UCC Version
-3. Package the TA into a .tar.gz File via ucc-gen package
+3. Package the TA into a .tar.gz file using `ucc-gen package`

 ### Installing TA Dependencies